danielbinyamin/Project/README.md

 2. A Thread for combined external csv files added.
 3. A Thread for combined external Database tables added.

-*Build process by Gradle*
+*Run & Build (By Gradle)*
+-A runnable JAR file for this project can be found in the main folder, in the name "runnable Jar".
-This project can be built by Gradle.
+-This project can be built by Gradle.
+To do this, run "build" task.
 By executing "build" task for this project, a few tasks will be performed:
 1. The code will be compiled.
 2. Some JUnit tests will run to make sure the program works well.